nilrogen/CGS-AI-UML/README.md

 * **Robert Shaffer**

 This program is written in Python 3.
 It requires the Python 3 version of pygame to run.
+The program is hardcoded for a 1900x1000 resolution.

 ####Installation Instructions:
 After correctly installing python 3 and pygame for python 3: